VPNs for Japan: 5 Best Services + 5 Passable Free Ones

 It took us more than seven months to conduct this research and come up with the two lists of 5 VPNs each: one of the best services ever and the other of relatively good free services.

-- ExpressVPN: offers 5 strong protocols and 94 countries with servers.
+- ExpressVPN: offers 5 strong protocols and 94 countries with diskless (that is, impossible to store user data on) servers.

-- Surfshark: is one of the best services for Japan at affordable prices.
+- Surfshark: is one of the best services for Japan at the most affordable prices.

-- CyberGhost VPN: can be set up on up to 7 devices.
+- CyberGhost VPN: can be set up on up to 7 devices simultaneously.